 While we’ve done our best to take all these things into consideration when making the new site, we know we won’t get it perfect first time.
-But rather than waiting until the whole site is finished to find out that we’ve got something wrong, we’ve decided to launch an event page from our new website for our ‘Into the Unknown’ exhibition, which seems appropriate (if you haven’t seen it already, you can see it here).
+But rather than waiting until the whole site is finished to find out that we’ve got something wrong, we’ve decided to launch two event page from our new website: one for our ‘Into the Unknown’ exhibition, which seems appropriate; and one for the Royal Shakespeare Company’s The Tempest.

 This isn’t the final version, but it does contain all the elements we’d like to see when we launch the new site.

 Some of the main things we hope to achieve are:

 – a website that works well across any device: desktop, tablet or smartphone.

 – a clear hierarchy of information, all available on one page: we’d love you to read everything about our events, but we also know that sometimes you just want to know the key ticket information without having to scroll too far or open a new window.